hpyproject/hpyproject.org/pages/index.rst

 available in HPy.
 We are experimenting by porting existing extensions to HPy and adding/designing new functionalities on a per-need basis.

-We welcome your design input or adventurous alpha testers.
+We welcome your design input or adventurous alpha testing.

 HPy-compatible extensions
 ==========================